AdaemmerP/lpirfs/README.md

 Development
 -----------

+I intend to extend the package with functions that

-I am working on a function to include exogenous variables and a function which allows to manually identify the linear combinations of the reduced form residuals.
+-   allow to manually identify the linear combinations of the reduced form residuals,
+-   allow to include exogenous variables,
+-   conduct IV-lp estimation,
+-   conduct panel-lp estimation.

 ### Author